 Learn more about our service on our website or try it now.

 During the COVID-19 pandemic, Bluefin closed its physical offices in Tulsa, Chicago, and New York.
 It's remaining offices are located in Atlanta, Georgia Waterford, Ireland.
 However, Bluefin still has online profiles referencing its now closed offices.

 Bluefin Payment Systems has 3 profiles with the Better Business Bureau for 3 of its 5 locations.
 Bluefin Payment Systems’ New York location has been accredited with the Better Business Bureau since 2008 and currently has an A+ rating.
 Bluefin Payment Systems has only had 1 complaint closed with the BBB in the past 3 years, with 0 in the past 12 months.
 The sole complaint is in the ”Billing/Collections Issues” category.
 The complaint alleged that the client cancelled their account in 2010 but received a bill from them in 2014.
 The issue was resolved soon after it was reported in 2015.

-The Tulsa location does not currently have accreditation with the BBB, but does have a profile with an A+ rating.
+The now closed Tulsa location does not currently have accreditation with the BBB, but does have a profile with an A+ rating.
 Bluefin Tulsa has only had 1 complaint closed with the BBB in the past 3 years, with 0 in the past 12 months.
 The sole complaint is in the ”Billing/Collection Issues” category but the details have not been made available.
 The complaint is listed as answered with assistance from the BBB, but the consumer either did not accept the response or was unsatisfied.